Welcome to the new Golem Cloud Docs! 👋

 Once all manifest documents are found, the paths in them are resolved based on their directory, and then the documents are merged.
 For the field specific merge rules see the field reference.

-Using composable templates
+Using component templates

-Golem projects can be created with golem app new command.
+Golem projects can be created with golem new command.
 This creates a new application that may consist of multiple components.
 To add a new component to an existing application, use golem component new.
 E.g.: let's add a new c and ts component in a new and empty directory:

-golem app new app:component-a c
+golem component new rust app:component-a

 golem component new ts app:component-b